cr1901/pcbios/biosdesc.md

 Some PC control logic can be prevented from reaching its destination by asserting a wire which feeds into a logic gate (AND/OR) shared with the control logic.
 Asserting this wire inhibits the value of the other (control) data line from reaching the output out the logic gate by keeping the gate's output de-asserted.
 At least five gates are provided that the programmer can maniplulate:
 * NMI gate: Prevent NMIs from reaching the CPU completely.
 * PIT provides gates for each channel.
 Only channel 2's gate is accesible to the programmer via PPI.
-* Speaker data gate can silence the speaker, regardless of PIT channel 2 output.
+* Speaker data gate can silence the speaker, regardless of PIT channel 2 output and gate.
 * I/O channel check: Prevent expansion card errors from reaching the PPI Port C or NMI pin on the CPU.
 * Parity check: Prevent parity errors from reaching the PPI Port C or NMI pin on the CPU.

 ###Sense Switches
 For the first set of sense switches, near the center of the board, SW1-8 correspond to PA0-7.
 For the second set of sense switches, near the power supply, SW1-4 correspond to PC0-3.
 PC0 also reads SW5 of the second set of sense switches, when PB2 is deasserted.
 The relevant functions are documented in the PPI ports table.

-Total system memory installed in kB, as set by the sense switches, is determined by the following formula:
+Total system memory installed in kB, as set by the sense switches, is determined by the following formula (reminder that assertion of switches is OFF position):
 ```
 Mem in kb = (SW2-5)*512 + (SW2-1 to SW2-4)*32 + (SW1-3 to SW1-4)*16
 ```